 Hartnell College is proud to be formally designated as a Hispanic Serving Institution (HSI) by the United States Department of Education.
-With the designation, Hartnell College is eligible to compete for HSI grants through various federal programs such as Title V, Title III, National Science Foundation, and U.S. Department of Education.
-The purpose of HSI grants is to strengthen the college's capacities by building equitable systems of teaching and student services that increase the academic success of all students.
-Since 2000, Hartnell has been awarded numerous HSI grants totaling more than $30 million in funding.
+With the designation, Hartnell College is eligible to compete for HSI grants through various federal programs such as U.S. Department of Education Title V, Title III, National Science Foundation, and other federal initiatives.
+The purpose of HSI grants is to strengthen the college's capacities by building equitable systems of teaching and student services that increase the academic success of Hispanic and other low-income students.
+Since 2000, Hartnell has been awarded numerous HSI grants totaling more than $37 million in funding.

 HSI Title V - "The Cultivamos Project"

-The Cultivamos Project is intended to build institutional capacity to incrase the number of Hispanic and low-income students attaining postsecondary degrees and facilitate transfer along the entire pipeline.
-The project's activities support the achievement of three overarching goals:
+The Cultivamos Project is intended to build institutional capacity to increase the number of Hispanic and low-income students attaining postsecondary degrees and facilitate transfer along the entire pipeline.
+The project's activities support the achievement of four overarching goals:

 Goal 1: Expand dual enrollment and other alternative pathways that familiarize students in Hartnell's feeder schools with higher education opportunities.

 Goal 2: Regularly evaluate all academic programs and student services and determine how they will be improved to increase student retention.

 Goal 3: Establish agreements between Hartnell College and 4-year institutions that provide guaranteed transfer processes for students.

 Goal 4: Provide continuous professional development using student success data and the adoption of new learning systems and methods to improve student learning and services outcomes.